royemosby/roymosby.me/src/blog/code-re-use.md

 - Same layout structure- a header containing a title and a content section housing the form and form buttons.
 - 11 fields.
-- 3 textareas (similar to fields but for multiple lines of text).
+- 3 text areas (similar to fields but for multiple lines of text).
 - 1 select element with 8 status options to choose from.
 - 1 hidden field to identify which job search the job belongs to.
 - 2 cancel buttons- one at top right and one at bottom.